aws/neptune-gremlin-client/README.md

         TimeUnit.SECONDS);
 ```

 The refresh agent here is configured to find the endpoint addresses of all database instances in a Neptune cluster that are currently acting as readers.
 The `NeptuneGremlinClusterBuilder` creates a `GremlinCluster` whose contact points (i.e. its endpoint addresses) are initialized via a first invocation of the refresh agent.
 But the builder also configures the client so that after 5 seconds have passed attempting to acquire a connection from its currently configured endpoint addresses, it refreshes those addresses, again using the agent.
 The client is also configured to timeout attempts to get a connection after 20 seconds.
-At the end of the snippet we also configure the refresh agent to refresh the `GremlinClient` every minute, irrespective of any failures or successes.
+At the end of the example we also configure the refresh agent to refresh the `GremlinClient` every minute, irrespective of any failures or successes.

 With this setup, then, the `GremlinClient` will refresh its endpoint addresses once every minute.
 It will also refresh its endpoints after 5 seonds have passed  attempting to get a connection.
 If any attempt to get a connection takes longer than 20 seconds, the client will throw a `TimeoutException`.